Last updated on May 29th, 2023

 Let’s have look at the example;

 Examples: The Creative Penn by Joanna Penn, is published 3 times a week with great regularity.
 That’s why she is able to build a strong community around her blog because of the endless stream of content.

 Heck!
 Here is the thing that will shock you…

 According to Semrush, The Creative Penn generates 19400 visitors a month globally, with 9500 alone in the United States.

 This is not good blog traffic I think as compared to Ahrefs.
-Ahrefs has published 1 quality content each week and The creative Penn is 2/3 post per week without measuring the quality.
+Ahrefs has published 1 quality content each week and The Creative Penn is 2/3 posts per week without measuring the quality.